chrisdill/raylib-cs/README.md

 # Raylib-cs

-C# bindings for raylib 2.0, a simple and easy-to-use library to learn videogames programming (www.raylib.com)
+C# bindings for raylib, a simple and easy-to-use library to learn videogames programming (www.raylib.com)

 ## Installation
 So far, I have only tested on Windows.
 Tips on making things work smoothly on all platforms is appreciated.